LiskHQ/lisk-desktop/README.md

 Open http://localhost:8080

-For ease of development, you can pass key-value pair as query string to see network options in login page:
+For ease of development, you can set the following query string to see network options in login page:
 ```
 http://localhost:8080/#/?showNetwork=true
 ```